miguelgrinberg/Flask-SocketIO/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Older versions of Flask-SocketIO had a completely different set of
 requirements.
-These versions had a dependency on
+Those versions had a dependency on
 `gevent-socketio <https://gevent-socketio.readthedocs.org/en/latest/>`_ and
 `gevent-websocket <https://bitbucket.org/Jeffrey/gevent-websocket>`_, which
 were dropped in release 1.0.